 Right before he invaded Poland in 1939, Hitler spoke to his staff about the Armenian genocide 24 years earlier—a horror invisible to the outside world because those who knew about it chose to say and do nothing.
 He assured the generals that no one remembered the Armenians.
 And no one had ever paid a moral price for what was done to them.
 There’d be no moral price to pay for the invasion of Poland either, he said—not in a world with such a short self-serving memory.

 As Peggy Bendroth says, “The world’s unwillingness to remember one genocide will always enable the next.”
 Bendroth concludes that remembering is an ethical obligation.
 But we don’t remember alone.
 We need a community to remember—a whole community, the communion of all the saints.
 If memories are partial or local or lost, she says, we’ll end up believing we’re not the kind of people who burn witches or look away from holocausts or criminalize the poor.
 But when we remember with all the saints, “they will say to us, ‘Well, we were that kind of people.
 You could be too.
 You’re not immune.’”

 We need the saints.
 We need to be in everyday communion with them.
 But how do we do that?
 It takes practice.
 It is a practice.
 Here’s the shape it might take:

 Invoke the saints often

-Especially at the Font, the Table, and when new members join.
-Acknowledge the saints’ presence whenever you gather to worship, decide big issues, and bury your dead.
-Treat the saints as active members of the community on whose encouragement, inspiration, wisdom, experience, and prayers you rely.
-Make the communion of saints crucial to your understanding of the church, of your church, such that when people ask how many members you have, you say, “Billions!”
+Especially at the Font, the Table, at annual meetings and other crucial gatherings, and when new members join.
+Create and introduce a litany of the saints as a regular part of these celebrations.
+Acknowledge their presence with you as you gather to worship, as you decide big issues, as you bury your dead.
+Treat the saints as active members of the community on whose encouragement, inspiration, and prayers you rely.
+Make the cloud, the communion itself, a key part of how you understand the church, your church.
+When people ask how many members you have, say “Billions!”

 Learn about their lives